 This is a common sentiment shared in a counselor’s office.
 Couples frequently seek therapy because they’ve been fighting about the same two or three things over and over again, and they can’t quite figure out how to get off the merry-go-round.
-They may be able to see the pattern, but they can’t seem to find the tools to escape it.
+They may be able to see the pattern, but they can’t seem to move towards resolving conflict.

 “I hate that we’re always fighting.
 Neither of us wants it to be like this, but once we start arguing I feel so hopeless.
 Maybe we are two people who just can’t get along…”

 One of the most crucial skills that successful couples develop is the ability to reconnect after a fight.
-Truly repairing disconnection requires more than just a ceasefire- you must be able to communicate understanding to your partner.
+Truly repairing disconnection requires more than just a ceasefire- you must be able to communicate understanding to your partner to start resolving conflict.
 When you can do this effectively, you will transform the argument from a battle you want to flee into a moment of deep connection.
 But what does this look like in practice?

 Step 1: Identify what you were feeling…

 Ask yourself what emotions you were feeling during the argument.
 Often couples will say “Well obviously I was feeling angry!”.
 Yet this is often a ‘secondary emotion’ or defensive response to protect us from feeling more painful things like fear, sadness, or rejection.
 If you’re struggling to identify your feelings, take a look at emotion word lists like this one here.
 Once you’ve identified your emotion(s), share it with your partner and ask what they were feeling.

 Step 2: Explain and validate each person’s reality…